carstenbauer/JuliaKIT26/README.md

 </details>

 <details>
-   <summary> <h2>Preparing your KIT account (click to unfold)</h2> </summary>
+   <summary> <h2>Preparing your account on bwUniCluster 3.0 (click to unfold)</h2> </summary>

 The most important step is to apply for access to the <b>bwUniCluster 3.0</b>.
 Instructions have been provided by email on March 6.
+Please follow them before proceeding.

-Once you have access to the cluster, connect to it
+Once you have access, connect to the cluster via SSH,

 ```
 ssh <yourlogin>@uc3.scc.kit.edu
 ```

 and enter your OTP and password as required.
-Then, follow the instructions below.

 ### On the Cluster